rajatrawat03/Python-Project/README.md

 # Anudip-python-projects
-It is a pyhton employee management project
+It is a python employee management project